nusenu/ContactInfo-Information-Sharing-Specification/README.md

 when no webserver is available.
 All relays using a given `url` value MUST have the same consistent `proof` value.
 You can not use multiple distinct `proof` values within a single group of relays using a certain `url` value.

-Tools performing proof checks SHOULD re-verify it at least every 6 months.
+Tools performing proof checks SHOULD re-verify the availability of the proof at least every 6 months.

 #### uri-rsa